fisakhan/TinyML-From-Scratch/README.md

 # Navigate to the repository root
 cd TinyML-From-Scratch
 # TinyML-From-Scratch — Companion Repository

-This repository contains example code and pre-trained TinyML models that accompany the book, "TinyML From Scratch: Hands-On Machine Learning on Arduino for Beginners".
-This is not a replacement for the book.
-It is a companion resource designed to reduce friction and increase success.

-Supported Hardware (This repository has been tested with):
-* Arduino Nano 33 BLE Sense Lite
-* Arduino Nano 33 BLE Sense Rev2 (IMU-based examples)

 ⚠️ Note: Chapter 2 uses only the accelerometer (IMU), so it works on both Lite and Rev2 boards.
 Later chapters in the book may recommend additional sensors available on Rev2.